Aadi2001/the-art-of-command-line/README.md

 - Package management with `brew` (Homebrew) and/or `port` (MacPorts).
 These can be used to install on macOS many of the above commands.

-- Copy output of any command to a desktop app with `pbcopy` and paste input from one with `pbpaste`.
+- Copy the output of any command to a desktop app with `pbcopy` and paste input from one with `pbpaste`.

 - To enable the Option key in macOS Terminal as an alt key (such as used in the commands above like **alt-b**, **alt-f**, etc.), open Preferences -> Profiles -> Keyboard and select "Use Option as Meta key".